18F/join.tts.gsa.gov/pages/positions/cloud-consulting-tech-lead.md

 ## Role Summary:
 ### {{ page.title }} - GS-{{ page.gs_level }}
 cloud.gov, a product team within 18F, is looking for a talented consulting technical lead to help us deliver better digital services to the public.
 As a consulting technical lead at 18F, you’ll work closely with a federal agency partner team (as well as teammates from 18F and cloud.gov) to support ambitious cloud migration projects that transform how agencies deliver their missions.
 You’ll need to understand the partner team’s needs and desires, and work with them (as well as vendor partners) to implement solutions.

 Consulting technical leads on our team are:

 - Experienced in leading cloud migration projects, including organizational strategy and change management.
 - Interested in building systems and processes that meet federal security compliance requirements in effective and modern ways.
 - Capable of building and migrating apps with a cloud native mindset.
 - Experienced working in cloud computing platforms (e.g., Cloud Foundry) and leveraging cloud computing infrastructure (e.g., Amazon Web Services).

-Your first project will be consulting on-site in Boston, Massachusetts, with the United States Air Force.
+Your first project will be consulting on-site with the United States Air Force.

 ## Key Objectives

-### Key objective #1: Help federal agencies develop and implement cloud migration plans
+### Key objective #1: Help federal agencies develop and implement cloud migration plans.

 - Partner with federal agencies to build, manage, and grow their cloud adoption and migration development efforts
 - Provide engineering leadership and mentoring via technology evaluations and architectural decisions
 - Influence project planning and design using usability research, analytics, and other metrics
 - Analyze systems, identify potential problems with migration activities, and design and document solutions
 - Assist agency partners through the change management process of cloud adoption, and in particular help them work through staffing planning challenges

-### Key objective #2:  Contribute high-quality, well-tested, maintainable code across multiple projects, using best practices
-for modern software development
+### Key objective #2:  Contribute high-quality, well-tested, maintainable code across multiple projects, using best practices for modern software development

 - Lead engineering efforts in building new and migrating existing applications to a cloud computing environment, leveraging infrastructure as code where applicable for any application configuration
 - Deliver code that’s easy to deploy, update, and monitor by ensuring that the necessary tooling is present early in the project development cycle, or by introducing tooling into an existing project, as needed